 Music and politics have always had a strong relationship going back to the days of the Civil Rights Movement, the anti-war movement, and campaigns to combat racism.
 These days, artists such as Childish Gambino are pushing the boundaries visually and musically when it comes to using their art as a political vehicle.
 Sam Smith spoke with Patrycja Rozbicka about the intersection between music and politics.

 Patrycja Rozbicka is a Lecturer in Politics and International Relations at Aston University, United Kingdom.
-She is the co-author of As Childish Gambino shows, pop music can be powerfully political – despite censorship.
+She is an expert in political interest groups and the music industry and is the co-author of As Childish Gambino shows, pop music can be powerfully political – despite censorship.

 Sam Smith: You have recently written an article about the American musician Childish Gambino and his music video for his song “This Is America” which is this amazingly powerful visual statement against police brutality in the United States.
 You titled the article “Pop Music Can Be Powerfully Political Despite Censorship.”
 What was the premise for this article?